rmountjoy92/VectorCloud/README.md

 * document code
 * create how to install/run section in readme
 * create a login function to prevent unauthorized access
-* create icons to represent the different battery levels and charging status
 * add network state, pose, status output to status
-* add more buttons to home screen for more robot functions(dock with cube, etc)
+* add more buttons to home screen for more robot functions
 * animations list page with links with ability to click to animate vector (all thousands of them) with search option.
 * create a text box to type in text to display on vector's face
+* add sidebar of robot commands for easy copy and pasting

 ## Eventually